London King's Cross railway station: Great Northern Railway (1850–1923)

-The station, the biggest in England, opened on 14 October 1852.
+The station, the biggest in England at that time, opened on 14 October 1852.
 Originally it had one arrival and one departure platform (today's platforms 1 and 8), and the space between was used for carriage sidings.
 The platforms have been reconfigured several times.
 They were numbered 1 to 8 in 1972.
-In 2010 the station was reconfigured again and now has 12 platforms numbered 0 - 11.
+In 2010 and 2021 the station was reconfigured again and now has 11 platforms numbered 0 – 10.
 Suburban traffic quickly grew with the opening of stations at Hornsey in 1850, Holloway Road in 1856, Wood Green in 1859 and Seven Sisters Road (now Finsbury Park) in 1861.
 Midland Railway services to Leicester via Hitchin and Bedford began running from King's Cross on 1 February 1858.
-More platforms were added in 1862; No. 2 was full-length but No. 3 was stepped into the northern end of the station.
+More platforms were added in 1862: No. 2 was full-length, but No. 3 was stepped into the northern end of the station.
 In 1866, a connection was made via the Metropolitan Railway to the London, Chatham and Dover Railway at Farringdon, with goods and passenger services to South London via Herne Hill.
 A separate suburban station to the west of the main building, housing platforms 9–11 as of 1972 and known initially as "Kings Cross Main Line (Local) Station", opened in August 1875.
-It was followed by a connection to the Metropolitan line on 1 February 1878.
+A platform, later numbered platform 16, was opened on the connection to the Metropolitan Railway on 1 February 1878; previously, trains had had to reverse into the main station.
 Two platforms (now 5 and 6) were opened on 18 December 1893 to cater for increased traffic demands.
 An iron footbridge was built halfway down the train shed to connect all the platforms.
 By 1880, half the traffic at King's Cross was suburban.

 A significant bottleneck in the early years of operations was at Gas Works tunnel underneath the Regent's Canal immediately to the north of the station, which was built with a single up track and a single down track.
 Commercial traffic was further impeded by having to cross over on-level running lines to reach the goods yard.
 Grade separation of goods traffic was achieved by constructing the skew bridge that opened in August 1877, and the second and third Gas Works tunnels opened in 1878 and 1892 respectively.

 On 15 September 1881, a light engine and a coal train collided near the mouth of the Copenhagen Tunnel north of the station because of a signalman's error.
 One person was killed and another was severely injured.
 Bad weather contributed to occasional flooding in the tunnels.
 One such incident in July 1901 suspended all traffic from the station for more than four hours, which happened at no other London terminus.

 King's Cross sustained no damage during World War I even though large amounts of high explosives were carried to the station in passenger trains during the war.
 When possible, trains were parked in tunnels in the event of enemy aircraft overhead.